elkayem/GarageDoorMonitor/README.md

 5. (Optional) If using Adafruit IO, set up and account at https://io.adafruit.com/.
 Record your username and Adafruit IO key for later use.
 Add a feed called "garage-door" to your Adafruit IO account.
 6. Solder together your garage door monitor, install it in your garage, and plug it in.
 If using an OLED display, connect display to the I2C headers using 4" female-female jumper wires, taking special care to match the 3V3 and GND on the display to the board.
 Swapping 3V3 and GND will fry your OLED.
-    * **Important Note:** Take care to solder the RGB LED pins in the correct order.
+    * **Note #1:** Take care to solder the RGB LED pins in the correct order.
 The longest pin is the common anode, which should be soldered in the hole second from the left, where the NodeMCU is on the left side of the board.
 The LED case also has a flat edge, which should match the flat edge shown on the board silkscreen.
+    * **Note #2:** If you happen to have one of the old PCBs that does not include a 10K resistor on the front of the PCB, you will need to solder a 10K pull-up resistor on the back of the PCB as pictured [here](/images/IMG_2138.JPG).
+The PCB pictured on this page above is the old design, with only three resistors on the front, whereas the new PCB has four resistors on the front.
 7. Print out a case on a 3D printer, or design your own.
 Two case designs are provided in the "cases" folder.
 Assemble case and electronics.
 8. Flash software to ESP8266 using a micro-USB cable.
 This can be done one of two ways: a) Use the compiled .bin files included in the repository, or b) compile and flash the firmware using the Arduino IDE.
 I have included two different compiled version.
 The file monitor_with_aio.bin should be used if you wish to log the garage door status using Adafruit IO.
 The file monitor_without_aio.bin is used if you do not wish to log the status.
 Both support the IFTTT web service to email and text message you.
 Both also support the OLED screen.
 If using one of these files, I recommend using esptool at https://github.com/espressif/esptool to flash the esp8266.
 After installing esptool, the following line is used to flash the ESP8266: